-- 1. Orthoptic or vision training, subnormal vision aids and any associated supplemental testing; Aniseikonic lenses. - 2.
-Medical and/or surgical treatment of the eye, eyes or supporting structures.
-These are covered under your medical plan. - 3.
-Any eye or vision examination, or any corrective or safety eyewear required by an Employer as a condition of employment. - 4.
-Safety eyewear of any kind, for any purpose. - 5.
-Services provided as a result of any Workers' Compensation law, or similar legislation, or required by any governmental agency or program whether federal, state or subdivisions thereof. - 6.
-Plano (non-prescription) lenses and/or contact lenses. - 7.
-Non-prescription sunglasses. - 8.
-Two pair of glasses in lieu of bifocals. - 9.
-Services rendered after the date an Eligible Person ceases to be Covered under the Certificate, except when Vision Materials ordered before Coverage ended are delivered, and the services rendered to the Eligible Person are within 31 days from the date of such order. - 10.
-Services or materials provided by any other group benefit plan providing vision care. - 11.
-Lost or broken lenses, frames, glasses, or contact lenses will not be replaced except in the next Benefit Frequency when Vision Materials would next become available. - 12.
-Glasses or contacts post cataract surgery.
-These are covered under your medical plan. - 13.
-Refraction when done on its own.
-It must be performed during an eye exam to be covered. - 14.
-Conventional or disposable contact lens fitting.
+- 1. Medical or surgical treatment, services or supplies for the treatment of the eye, eyes or supporting structures; - 2.
+Refraction, when not provided as part of a Comprehensive Eye Examination; - 3.
+Services provided as a result of any Workers' Compensation law, or similar legislation, or required by any governmental agency or program whether federal, state or subdivisions thereof; - 4.
+Orthoptic or vision training, subnormal vision aids and any associated supplemental testing; - 5.
+Aniseikonic lenses: - 6.
+Any Vision Examination or any corrective Vision Materials required by a Policyholder as a condition of employment; - 7.
+Safety eyewear; - 8.
+Solutions, cleaning products or frame cases; - 9.
+Non-prescription sunglasses; - 10.
+Plano (non-prescription) lenses; - 11.
+Plano (non-prescription) contact lenses; - 12.
+Two pair of glasses in lieu of bifocals; - 13.
+Electronic vision devices: - 14.
+Services rendered after the date an Insured Person ceases to be covered under the Policy, except when Vision Materials ordered before coverage ended are delivered, and the services rendered to the Insured Person are within 31 days from the date of such order; - 15.
+Lost or broken lenses, frames, glasses, or contact lenses that are replaced before the next Benefit Frequency when Vision Materials would next become available.